 The inter/Modernist period was a time of sweeping feminist revolution, from political revolutions such as suffrage to cultural, artistic, and social revolutions in the U.S., U.K. and worldwide.
 Our theme of “revolutions” invokes revolutions variously and literally, but also addresses the cycles and circles in feminist thought and practice.

-Because the conference coincides with the centenary of the passage of the 19th Amendment in the United States, it will feature a thematic track that critically examines a wide range of issues and concerns associated with the 19th Amendment and its legacy.
+Because the original 2020 conference coincided with the centenary of the passage of the 19th Amendment in the United States, it will feature a thematic track that critically examines a wide range of issues and concerns associated with the 19th Amendment and its legacy.
 Histories of suffrage have generally privileged white affluent women, but this conference takes as its starting point the knowledge that all classes, races, and genders labored for the cause.
 In engaging with a fraught and long history of the fight for suffrage not only in the United States, but worldwide, we hope to complicate our understanding of the multiple narratives that are (or should be) attached to this revolutionary time and beyond.

 Melissa Bradshaw (chair)